-The definition of †market value†to the estimated amount for which a Property should exchange on the date of valuation, between a willing buyer and a willing seller in an arms-length transaction after proper marketing wherein the parties had acted knowledgeably, prudently and without compulsion.
-For the purpose of this market value the surveyor has assumed that vacant possession will be provided.
+The definition of 'market value' is the estimated amount for which a Property should exchange on the date of valuation, between a willing buyer and a willing seller in an arms-length transaction after proper marketing wherein the parties had acted knowledgeably, prudently and without compulsion.
+For the purpose of this market value the surveyor has assumed that vacant posession will be provided.
 Unless otherwise stated the surveyor has valued the interest on a comparable basis.